RussTedrake/htmlbook/Developers.md

 If you make a change to the dependencies or library directory, you will need to update the pip wheels.
 - First PR the code changes, and mark the PR with the `requires new pip wheels` label.
-- Once the PR is merged update the version number in `pyproject.toml`, then from the root directory, run:
+- Once the PR is merged update the version number in `pyproject.toml`, then `git commit` that small change, then from the root directory, run:
 ```
 rm -rf dist/*
 poetry publish --build && cd book && ./Deepnote.sh